HunterR0se/grendel/README.md

 ### Errata

 Yes, I am aware the code is extensive and needs to be cleaned up.
 Feel free to fork, contribute, or offer suggestions.
-There are some functions that are too complicated and some functions that can be removed, as they are no longer used.
+There are some functions that are far too complicated and some functions that can be removed, as they are no longer used.

 The current speed of ~1.8MM generated addresses per second (including full address matching) on an RTX 4090 is impressive, but I do believe we can improve this speed.
 Open Source ftw.